cdsciavolino/CoffeeNote/README.md

 **TO BE IMPLEMENTED IN THE FUTURE:**
-- Move constraints for months that don’t currently fit on the screen
 - Better design/appearance/color scheme
-- Detail view controller (Button in editing view? / change month layout?)
+- Detail view controller
 - Tags for days
-- Settings tab
+- Choice of integrating iCloud storage to maintain over multiple devices
+- Small rectangles that show color of each scheme in ColorTableViewCells

 **Current Identified Glitches**
+- GLITCH: Month buttons on either side of calendar change back to white when data is edited (assuming different color scheme

 **What I did**
 - Implemented a calendar view with correctly numbered days/correctly set days of the week